cagdasbas/byd-trip-stats/README.md

 ---

 > **BYD Trip Stats** is a feature-complete Android analytics dashboard for BYD DiLink vehicles — built by a BYD Seal owner and running on production hardware.
-It now operates as a standalone in-car analytics app without relying on an external companion bridge.
+It now uses the BYD SDK and operates as a standalone in-car analytics app without relying on an external companion bridge.

 ---